 - Don't eat or drink after midnight the night before.

 There are different options for anesthesia.
 They will depend on what you’re having done, your health history, and what you and your doctor decide is best.
 These include:

 Description of Procedure

-- Open procedure—An incision is made in the abdomen.
-The doctor will be able to view the area.
+- Open—A cut is made through the belly wall.
+The doctor will be able to fully see the bladder and area.

 Immediately After Procedure

-After surgery, you will be monitored in a recovery room.
-A catheter will be in place to allow the urinary tract to rest and to drain the urine.
+You will be watched in a recovery room.
+A catheter will be in place.
+This allows urine to drain while the area heals.

 How Long Will It Take?